Appdynamics/nodetrace/README.md

 Nodetrace - API-level DTrace Provider for Node.js
 ===========================================

-Nodetrace is Nodetime in headleass mode with enabled DTrace support.
+Nodetrace is Nodetime in headless mode with enabled DTrace support.
 API documentation is at https://github.com/dmelikyan/nodetime.
 Call `require('nodetrace')` instead of `require('nodetime')`.

 ## License